bikaylee/Portfolio/project.md

 Team: Individual Work

-- RESTful API: Implement RESTful API with JavaServlet, MySQL database management, Apache Tomcat for deployment, and AWS instance as server.
-- JavaScript: Implement with JavaScript, using AJAX for HTTP Request to the back-end server.
-- Android App: Integrate to Android platform using Java, App includes Fuzzy Search, Full-Text Search, and auto-complete.
-- User Validation: Increase scalability and security by adding reCAPTCHA, sessions, encrypted password and HTTPS.
+This is e-commerce movie shopping website.(Not really selling things) The website contains separate logins for users and employees.
+If users wants to checkout a movie, then the user must login first.
+The employee dashboard is for adding more movies and stars into the database, and also the metadata of the database structure.

+The backend is written in **Java Servlet**, and frontend is using **Javascript, HTML, CSS, and ajax** that's for calling the backend api.
+The database server used is **MySQL** and it's hosted in an AWS ec2 instance.
+The whole project is deployed on the **Tomcat** servers in both master and slave instance.
+For security reason, **reCAPTCHA** is set up to prevent bots to checkout the products and HTTPS is enforced.
+For scalability, **Master/Slave replication, load balancer, and connection pooling** were used to increase the performance of the website.

 Website: [https://fabflix.shop/p5/](https://fabflix.shop/p5/)

-Software Tools: JavaServlets, MySQL, Apache Tomcat, AWS, GCP, Javascript, Java, UDF, HTTPS, JDBC, Ajax
+Software Tools: JavaServlets, MySQL, Apache Tomcat, AWS, GCP, Javascript, Java, UDF, HTTPS, JDBC, Ajax, Stored Procedures

 <br>